fudzah31/fudzah31/README.md

 # 👋 Heyyo, I'm Neazah

-💻 Just a backend newbie who vibes with code, coffee ☕, and a lil’ chaos 💿🔥
-✨ Falling in love with backend world 🌐
+💻 Just a programmer rookie who vibes with code, coffee ☕, and a lil’ chaos 💿🔥 ✨ Currently falling in love with the world of programming 🌐 ⚡ Exploring, breaking, and learning along the way.

 ## 🎧 Chill & Code